-Drawing on a contextual approach of Ukrainian women refugees belonging to the first wave of European refugees since Second World War (OECD, 2023), this study uncovers their phenomenological journeys in their host countries.
+Drawing on a contextual approach of Ukrainian women refugees belonging to the first wave of European refugees since World War II (OECD, 2023), the present study uncovers their phenomenological journeys in their host countries.
 In so doing, we bring two main theoretical contributions to refugee entrepreneurship.
-First, we respond to the call of Refai et al. (2024) to better understand entrepreneurial agency in resource-constrained contexts, which we do by taking an IPA approach to reveal the cross-cultural tapestry of constraints and forms of power experienced by Ukrainian women refugee entrepreneurs in the United Kingdom and Romania.
-This tapestry blends vulnerabilities stemming from the liability of refugeeness with agentic forms of power, which leads to empowerment exercised through refugee women entrepreneur roles as mothers, entrepreneurs and army providers.
-Second, by taking a power and intersectional lens, we challenge the conceptualisation of women refugees as hopeless victims (Pesch and Ipek, 2024) or invisible players in the grand narrative of the masculinised nationhood (Peng et al., 2022) to reveal their engagement with different forms of power through skilfully leveraging multiple identities, an overlooked, yet critical, dimension for understanding refugee entrepreneurship (Al-Dajani, 2023; Khademi et al., 2024).
-Indeed, our analysis draws attention to refugee entrepreneurship as a liquid cage (Refai and McElwee, 2023), where refugees, despite facing vulnerabilities, are not silent exiled prisoners, but instead, flexible, agentic and transformative contributors to their own lives and their home country's future (Lönnroth-Olin et al., 2023).
-Moreover, our study demonstrates that intersectionality is a useful framework for analysing the multiple identities adopted by women refugees and their impact on entrepreneurial activities and access to resources (Martinez Dy, 2020).
+First, the present study answers the call of Refai et al. (2024) to better understand entrepreneurial agency in resource-constrained contexts, which we do by taking an IPA approach to reveal the cross-cultural tapestry of constraints and forms of power experienced by Ukrainian women refugee entrepreneurs in the UK and Romania.
+This tapestry blends vulnerabilities stemming from liability of refugeeness with agentic forms of power, which leads to empowerment exercised through refugee women entrepreneur roles as mothers, entrepreneurs and army providers.
+Second, by taking a power and intersectional lens, the present study challenges the conceptualization of women refugees as hopeless victims (Pesch and Ipek, 2023) or invisible players in the grand narrative of the masculinised nationhood (Peng et al., 2022) to reveal their engagement with different forms of power through skilfully leveraging multiple identities, an overlooked, yet critical, dimension for understanding refugee entrepreneurship (Al-Dajani, 2023; Khademi et al., 2024).
+Indeed, our analysis draws attention to refugee entrepreneurship as a liquid cage (Refai and McElwee, 2023), where refugees, despite facing vulnerabilities, are not silent exiled prisoners, but instead, flexible, agentic and transformative contributors to their journeys and their home country's future (Lönnroth-Olin et al., 2023).
+Moreover, our study demonstrates that intersectionality is a useful framework for analysing women refugees' multiple identities and their impact on entrepreneural activities and access to resources (Martinez Dy, 2020).